CrackedPoly/security-practices/icmp_smurfing/README.md

 # ICMP Smurfing
 Attacker sends malicious ICMP Pings to some hosts in the Internet.
 And the 'src_ip' field of the malicious packets is replaced with victim's IP address.
-If the attacker sends a lots in a short time, the victim will be flooded by ICMP Pong traffic.(DDoS)
+If the attacker sends a lot in a short time, the victim will be flooded by ICMP Pong traffic.(reflection-based DDoS)

 ## Result
 Here is an output of victim's `tcpdump`.